-For our audit of the going concern assumption, as disclosed in note 1 to the financial statements, we evaluated and tested the assumptions, methodologiesand data used by the Company.
-This included an analysis of several scenarios and risks based on the potential outcome of the lawsuit filed against TeliaSonera.
-We also noted that the Company has suficient cash and cash equivalents available as at 30 September 2015 to fund the planned operations for the coming year.
-We also noted that contingencies have been included in and sensitivities have been applied to the cash flow prognosis.
-Based on these sensitivity analysis there is a limited risk that an unfavorable outcome of the lawsuit could have an impact on the projected cash outflows.
+We noted that the Company has sufficient cash and cash equivalents available as at 30 September 2016 to fund the planned operations for the coming year including the legal expenses for the continuation of the claim against Telia Company AB.
+We also noted that contingencies have been included in and sensitivities have been applied to the cash flow calculations.
+Based on these sensitivity analyses there appears a limited risk that an unfavourable outcome of the lawsuit will have an impact on the projected cash outflows.